ludi317/github-graphiti/README.md

 ### Usage
 0. Prerequisites: Your github personal access token is set in the `$GH_TOKEN` environment variable.
 You can create a token [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
 You also have installed `go`.
 1. Clone this repository. `cd` into the repo.
+2. Edit `config.toml`
-2. Edit the `message` field in `config.toml` to set your desired message.
+   1. Set the `message` field to your desired message.
-3. Edit the `intensity` field in `config.toml` to set the intensity of painted days.
+   2. Set `intensity` to control the brightness of painted days.
 Choose a value higher than your highest daily commit count to make the message more visible.
+   3. Set `githubUser` to your github username.
 3. Run `go run .`.
 Check your contributions calendar to see the message.

 ### Supported Characters
-Uppercase letters, '❤', ' ', '!', '.', and '😀'.
+Uppercase letters, ❤, !, ., and 😀.
+Also, an empty space.

 If you would like to support a new character, please add it to `characters.go` and open a PR, or ask me nicely.